 Contact us before you visit

-You must telephone at least 24 hours in advance if you plan to visit a site to dispose of cement bonded asbestos, to check that there will be enough space in the designated skip to accept it.
+You must telephone at least 24 hours before you arrive at a site to dispose of cement-bonded asbestos.
+We need to check we have space for it.

 Asbestos bookings can be taken on weekdays Monday to Friday.

 Before you visit you must follow the instructions below on how to prepare asbestos.

 Instructions for disposing of asbestos